hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 3. **Time saved of agents**

     All chats where an Haptik bot (gogo) took part, we add up the individual resolution time for all such chats, that would be the total amount of time, Haptik bot (gogo) was responding to the end user, instead of an human agent.

-> Please do not confuse this with the RoI calculations shared by the Customer Success manager.
-This time saved metric is an independent metric and bears no correlation with the RoI data shared by Customer Success.
+> This metric is calculated on the `business` level i.e. we show the "Time saved of agents" value totalled for all teams in a business (for the chosen Team).
+Since, most of our clients have one team per business, this apporach works.

 ## Agent Statistics